 Since the beginning of the pandemic, one of the biggest changes that happened from the business perspective is the transition to the work-from-home (WFH) model.

 During the lockdown, some organizations introduced WFH as a mandatory measure, and over time, as the coronavirus measures are tightening and loosening, it emanated different variations.

-However, the transition which was previously thought would take few years to implement, happened virtually overnight, which highlighted security risks and the fact that organizations and employees are not properly prepared for this type of threats.
+However, the transition which was previously thought would take a few years to implement, happened virtually overnight, which highlighted security risks and the fact that organizations and employees are not properly prepared for this type of threat.